jeanettecorona/phase-0-gps-1/Corona-reflection.md

 ### How was your first experience of pairing in a GPS?
 * It was great despite not having a partner.
 Laura went at a good, fast pace.
-She also introduced me to a new command `git push -u origin <newbranch>`, which points the remote to the <newbranch>.
+She also introduced me to a new command `git push -u origin <newbranch>`, which points the remote to the newbranch.